 What About Breathing All that Smoke?

 Money isn't your only concern when it comes to wood stoves and fireplaces.
-Smoke that escapes indoors can irritate the respiratory system, especially for the very young, very old and people with asthma, heart or lung disease.
+The smoke that escapes indoors can irritate the respiratory system, especially for the very young, very old and people with asthma, heart or lung disease.

 If you can smell smoke in your house, see noticeable dust buildup when you use your fireplace or experience an increase in runny noses and watery eyes, it's time to upgrade or at least get your unit serviced to improve its performance.
 Newer stoves will help with indoor air quality, reducing pollution by as much as 70 percent.